 Until the Fund replaces a borrowed security, it is required to maintain a segregated account of cash or liquid assets with a broker or custodian to cover the Fund's short position.
 Generally, securities held in a segregated account cannot be sold unless they are replaced with other liquid assets.
 The Fund's ability to access the pledged collateral may also be impaired in the event the broker fails to comply with the terms of the contract.
 In such instances the Fund may not be able to substitute or sell the pledged collateral.
-Additionally, the Fund must maintain sufficient liquid assets (less any additional collateral pledged to the broker), marked-to-market daily, to cover the short sale obligations.
-This may limit the Fund's investment flexibility, as well as its ability to meet redemption requests or other current obligations.
+This may limit the Fund's investment flexibility and may cause the Fund to miss favorable trading opportunities due to a lack of sufficient cash or readily marketable securities.
+This may also affect the Fund's ability to meet redemption requests or other current obligations.
+This requirement may also cause the Fund to realize losses on offsetting or terminated derivative contracts or special transactions.